miguelmota/solidity-idiosyncrasies/README.md

     }
   }
   ```

+  but make sure to rename it different than storage variables since it can override them.

 - **Contracts can't activate themselves**; they need a "poke", e.g. a contract can't automatically do something when it reaches a certain block number (like a cron job).
 There needs to be a call from the outside for the contract to do something; an external poke.